 Welcome to Africana Studies at Bowling Green State University, Bowling Green, Ohio.
-We offer a planned major or dual major for the Bachelor of Arts (BA) degree as well as minor within the College of Arts and Sciences.
-The major allows students to explore the historical, cultural, literary and artistic expressions and contributions of peoples of African descent worldwide through an interdisciplinary approach by taking courses in a variety of disciplines and Colleges within the University.
+We offer a planned major or dual major for the Bachelor of Arts (BA) degree as well as a minor within the College of Arts and Sciences.
+The major allows students to explore the historical, cultural, literary, and artistic expressions and contributions of peoples of African descent worldwide through an interdisciplinary approach by taking courses in a variety of disciplines and Colleges within the University.
 If you have further inquiries about any aspects of our program, please contact us.
 Thank you for visiting our website.

-Rebecca Skinner Green - Director
+Rebecca L. Skinner Green - Director

-Tracy Susko - Secretary
+Tracy Susko - Senior Secretary

 Highlights of Program & Options